-Now that you see how deep things are, go back and focus on the details.
+Coming from the main article: inculcation, you have seen how deep things are.
+So now we go back and focus on the details.

 Life is very non-linear, but arguments should not be circular.

-Philosophy: construct spaces and do algebra, analysis, geometry, and whatever we can do!
+Philosophy: construct spaces and do algebra, analysis, geometry, and whatever we want to do!

 • the idea is to create meaning, objects out of nothing…, even in familiar spaces and then going to unfamiliar ones!